 Once applicants apply to your job, you can view their resume online.
 However, you cannot search for candidates and contact them if they haven’t applied for a job you’ve posted.
 Indeed, in comparison, allows you to view all resumes for free.

-Although Glassdoor has an ATS partner program, it does not come with built-in applicant tracking tools as Indeed does.
-Note that Glassdoor integrates with several third-party tracking systems, so you can manage job posting and applicants the way you want.
+Although Glassdoor has an applicant tracking system (ATS) partner program, it does not come with built-in applicant tracking tools as Indeed does.
+Note that Glassdoor integrates with several third-party tracking systems such as Homebase so you can manage job posting and applicants the way you want.

 Glassdoor also lets you schedule interviews, notify applicants, and send out suggestions and reminders to help you streamline the interview process.
 Indeed also offers these features with a little more simplification, which helps the user process or experience.